TosbackCgusBridge-Bot/CGUs-versions/Fitbit/Privacy Policy.md

 See what's shareable  Ways you can share your data

 This fitness journey is yours.
-That’s why Fitbit give you settings and tools to control how your information is shared—whether you’re connecting with friends and family to get motivated, showing your health stats to a trainer, or using other apps to help you stay on track.
+That’s why Fitbit gives you settings and tools to control how you share your information—whether you’re connecting with friends and family to get motivated, showing your health stats to a trainer, or using other apps to help you stay on track.

 Making Your Profile and Stats Public